dbarasti/femo_na_sagra/README.md

 ### Installation

-Now jump into the project folder and run on you terminal
+Now jump into the project folder and run on your terminal

 ```
 npm install